 Entities of Mobile IP

-1. Agent Discovery
+Agent Discovery (Phase I)

 - The mobile host has to discover the home agent’s address before it moves away from the home network.